History of Southend United F.C.: Relegation to League One

+Relegation to League Two
-A dismal run of just one win in 2010 left Southend deep in trouble at the wrong end of the table, relegation was confirmed on 24 April 2010 away to Oldham despite twice coming from behind to earn a 2–2 draw it was not enough and Southend's fate was sealed.

-Southend were relegated to League Two following a 2–2 draw with Oldham Athletic and with League Two having a salary cap that would mean the high earners at the club leaving.
+A dismal run of just one win in 2010 left Southend deep in trouble at the wrong end of the table, relegation was confirmed on 24 April 2010 away to Oldham despite twice coming from behind to earn a 2–2 draw.
+With League Two having a salary cap, high earners at the club left.
 Player of the season Simon Francis and goalkeeper Steve Mildenhall were placed on the transfer list, Francis was given permission to speak to League One side Brentford but he failed to agree terms.
 Winger Damian Scannell turned down a new deal to sign a two-year deal with Dagenham & Redbridge.
 Club captain Adam Barrett and vice captain Alan McCormack both had their contracts terminated by mutual consent.
 McCormack made a short switch to London signing a two-year contract with Charlton Athletic.
-Barrett later joined Championship side Crystal Palace where he linked up with former Southend coach Dean Austin and former Southend striker Dougie Freedman who is now assistant manager at Selhurst Park.
+Barrett later joined Championship side Crystal Palace where he linked up with former Southend coach Dean Austin and former Southend striker Dougie Freedman, assistant manager at Selhurst Park.

 On 4 July 2010 manager Steve Tilson was put on gardening leave, ending his seven-year stint as manager.
 Chairman Ron Martin stated that he didn't see the fight from the players or the manager.